 - Trim the stalk of the chilli, cut in half lengthwise and remove the seeds.
 Thinly slice chilli lengthwise so you get thin strips.

-- Trim spring onion roots and then cut into 3-4cm lengths.
-Thinly slice spring onion lengthwise so you get thin strips similar to the chilli.
+- Trim scallion (spring onion) roots and then cut into 3-4cm lengths.
+Thinly slice lengthwise so you get thin strips similar to the chilli.

 - Thinly shave palm sugar and add to a small mixing bowl.